 What is a typical day like in your classroom?

 As the children arrive in the morning, they greet the teachers outdoors and then begin with outdoor time.
 We spend time outdoors every day, except if the weather is exceptionally poor.
 Upon entering the classroom, the children take care of their belongings and then choose an activity they want to do.
 Children often engage in individual and small group work as well.
-We generally have a short group time at the beginning of the day during which we do a variety of activities – singing, sharing true stories or reading books or poems, presenting grace and courtesy lessons, learn something interesting about the culture we are studying, and many other common circle activities.
+We generally have a short group time at the end of the morning during which we do a variety of activities – singing, sharing true stories or reading books or poems, presenting grace and courtesy lessons, learn something interesting about the culture we are studying, and many other common circle activities.
 The children are free to come or not.
-After group, they go back to their activities or choose another.
-Outdoor activities are available throughout the morning as well as snack.
 Sometime during the morning we may do some movement activities as a group – again, it is a choice to participate.
-Around 11:45 we gather for a final group before the morning children depart at noon.
-The older children then have lunch and go back to their own activities.
+Morning children depart at noon.
+The older children then have lunch and go back to their own activities, including outdoor play.

 During the morning period, one teacher observes and oversees all the children, taking notes on what each child has chosen to do and assisting children who need help while the head teacher spends the morning giving individual lessons.
 We spend a portion of time outside as a group.

 Don’t the children in a Montessori classroom miss out on social development?